Definition of Out of State Employee

 - An eight-week lead time may be required between notification of the out-of-state teleworking arrangement and the start date of the arrangement to avoid state reporting and withholding penalties, interest, and late fees.

-- Departments must consider additional tax-related costs and setup time required to employ an Out of State Employee.
-There may be pass-through costs to departments related to complying with out-of-state tax/UI requirements.
+- Departments must consider additional tax-related costs and setup time required to employ an out-of-state employee.
+Pass-through costs (e.g., state-specific benefits) may apply to individual employees or their hiring departments.

 - Costs are incurred every time the University must set up to withhold income taxes and set up unemployment insurance in other states.
-The University is currently set up in the following states: Alabama, Arizona, Colorado, Florida, New Mexico, Pennsylvania, South Carolina, Virginia.
+To check if the University is already set up in a specific state, contact the Tax Office.

 The default rule of state income tax withholding is to withhold income tax for the state in which services are performed, according to guidance from the IRS (Internal Revenue Service) and SSA (Social Security Administration).
 Requirements to comply are different in each state and may encompass: